Hello, Welcome to MessyBlog!

 So what can you expect to find here?

-Paisley is now at preschool as she has just turned two.
-You’ll find lots of updates on here as they all reach different milestones such as this one I wrote for her second birthday, or this update on how Bridget was getting on when she hit 10 months.
+Also, this coming September, we are hoping for Bridget to start preschool.
+You’ll find lots of updates on here as they all reach different milestones such as this one I wrote for her second birthday, or this update on what we got up to on any given month.

 Ok, so what else?